Vertical or Horizontal? How to See Others as Equally Needed

 Vertical or Horizontal?
 How to Value Every Gift

-Because of some teachings we have been given, most of us think of the gifts of Ephesians 4:11 (apostle, prophet, evangelist, pastor, and teacher) in a vertical order of importance.
+Due to specific teachings we have received, most of us tend to view the gifts mentioned in Ephesians 4:11 (apostle, prophet, evangelist, pastor, and teacher) in a vertical order of importance.
 The apostle is the most important.
 Next in importance is the prophet, followed by the evangelist, then the pastor, and finally, the teacher.

 1. Apostle